Wakefield Trinity: Early years

 Trinity won the Northern Union Challenge Cup for the first time in 1909, beating Hull F.C.
 17–0 at Headingley.
 The corresponding 1914 final saw the result reversed, with Hull winning 6–0.

 Jonty Parkin signed for Wakefield Trinity as a 17-year-old in 1913.
 Wakefield closed for the 1915–16 season but recommenced playing in 1916 following the introduction of conscription which meant that would not be accused of keeping men from volunteering for the First World War.

-In a quiet time for Trinity, they won only one Yorkshire Cup (in 1924–25 against Batley) and lost four Yorkshire Cups.
+In a quiet time for Trinity, they won only one Yorkshire Cup (in 1924–25 against Batley) but lost in the final four times.

 Parkin decided he wanted to leave in 1930, at the age of thirty-four, and he was put on the transfer list at £100.
 Hull Kingston Rovers would not find the money; so Parkin paid the fee himself to secure his release.
-The game's bylaws were adjusted shortly afterwards, so that no player could ever do that again.
+The game's bylaws were adjusted shortly afterwards, so that players could no longer do that.

 On Saturday 27 October 1934, Leeds and Wakefield Trinity met in the final of the Yorkshire Cup at Crown Flatt, Dewsbury.
 The match ended in a 5–5 draw.
 Four days later the two clubs drew again, with Leeds eventually lifting the trophy after a second replay, the only occasion it took three attempts to settle a Yorkshire Cup Final.
 A total of 52,402 spectators watched the three games.

-As of 2017, the 1943–44 season is the only occasion that Wakefield Trinity have finished top of the league.
+As of 2025, the 1943–44 season is the only occasion that Wakefield Trinity have finished top of the league.

 In 1947, Wakefield Trinity centre Frank Townsend was fatally injured in a match at Post Office Road, Featherstone.

 Post-war

-If the pre-war years were austere then the post-war period was bright and bullish for the Dreadnoughts.
 On Saturday, 3 November 1945, Bradford Northern met Wakefield Trinity in the final of the Yorkshire Cup held at Thrum Hall, Halifax.
 Wakefield began the match as favourites, they had lost only one of thirteen matches thus far in the season.
 However, Bradford won 5–2 and lifted the Yorkshire Cup for the fourth time in six seasons.
 The first Wembley final after the war produced a return to winning ways as Trinity, with names such as James "Jim" Croston and Billy Stott, pipped Wigan to the Cup 13–12.

 On Saturday 27 October 1951, 25,495 were at Fartown, Huddersfield to see Wakefield Trinity defeat Keighley 17–3 in the Yorkshire Cup Final.
 The club was not destined to return to Wembley until 1960 and had to slake its thirst for silverware on two Yorkshire Cup and two Yorkshire League victories in the 1950s.
 Trinity featured in the first league match to be broadcast on British television, a clash with Wigan at Central Park on 12 January 1952.